kovalcikr/books/effective-java/2-methods-common-to-all-objects.md

 - easier to debug
 - should return all interesting information contained in object or summary
 - specify format for value classes and provide way to convert
+- provide programatic access to information contained in toString
+- it makes no sense provide toString for utility class
+- do not provide toString for enum types